-A new suite of MRes programmes has been developed concurrently by six subject areas for the 2010-2011 session: Applied Social Science, Education, Film, Media and Journalism, Management, Nursing, Midwifery and Health and Sports Studies.
-These programmes have a shared core of four modules in generic research skills, plus specialist disciplinary modules and a range of options.
-They aim to combine high quality with flexibility and choice for students.
-Employability is another important focus, with the opportunity for a research placement offered to all MRes students
+This MRes programme covers six subject areas: Applied Social Science, Education, Film, Media and Journalism, Management, Nursing, Midwifery and Health and Sports Studies.
+There is a core of four shared modules in generic research skills, plus specialist disciplinary modules and a range of options.
+They combine high quality with flexibility and choice for students.
+Employability is another important focus, with the opportunity for a research placement offered to all MRes students.

 This programme prepares students for undertaking social research and evaluation, leading to careers in research, research management and commissioning or using research.
 The MRes offers a combination of high quality, flexibility and choice.
 It is also focused on the employability of its graduates.
 Research work of the 100+ staff and postgraduate students at Stirling is supported by a state-of-the-art Information & Communication Technologies room, one of the best in the UK.

 The objectives are to:

 - Provide you with the skills and knowledge base required to collect, analyse and report qualitative and quantitative data, taking account of ethics, reliability and validity

 - Enable you to examine critically the theoretical foundations that underpin social scientific research

 - Enable you to examine issues concerning comparative social research

 - Develop your understanding of the relationship between research and policy, and the meanings of evaluation, its terminology, practice and use